 This feature identifies the person through face recognition.
-Face Recognition is the task of recognizing a human face in an image and identifying where it belongs by comparing it with pre-registered face information, while Face Verification is the task of verifying whether a face matches one of the pre-registered faces found in the image.
+Face Recognition is the task of recognizing a human face in an image and identifying to whom it belongs by comparing it with pre-registered face information.

 < Face recognition and verification examples >

-Since there are many errors in the Face Recognition process, as shown in the Dnl picture, the image recognition engine uses Face Verification in the post-processing step to correct it.
+Meanwhile, Face Verification is the task of verifying whether a face matches one of the pre-registered faces found in the image.
+Since there are many errors in the Face Recognition process, as shown in the Dnl picture, the image recognition engine uses Face Verification in the post-processing step to correct them.

 - Image understanding

-The image recognition engine includes a process in which it uses the knowledge graph to understand what the identified image means.
-It can provide specialized image understanding results, which can be interpreted differently depending on your domain knowledge, in addition to general facts.
+The image recognition engine includes a process using the knowledge graph to understand the meaning of the identified image.
+In addition to general facts, it can provide specialized image understanding results, which can be interpreted differently depending on the domain knowledge.

 ① Knowledge Graph for Fact

-It is a way of knowledge representation in which two objects and its relation in the phenomenon are combined to express it in a triple.
+It is a method to present knowledge in which two objects and their relation in the phenomenon are presented in a triple combination.
 The Visual Genome Project, led by Stanford University in the United States, is also building a dataset in which detailed information obtained by analyzing photos is expressed as KG.
 The image understanding module of the image recognition engine uses KG for facts to express various analysis results obtained from the image analysis module.

 ② Knowledge Graph for Domain Knowledge

-In order to better understand the situation through images, you need to consider not only facts but also a variety of knowledge related to them.
-In particular, the domain knowledge associated with this in a single application service is essential for understanding that is specific to that field.
-For this purpose, knowledge specific to a particular domain can be expressed as KG for each domain in the image understanding module and it is combined with KG for fact in each application service.
+To better understand the situation through images, you need to consider not only facts but also a variety of knowledge related to them.
+More specifically, in an application, domain knowledge related to the object is necessary to understand each respective domain specifically.
+For this purpose, knowledge specific to a particular domain can be expressed as KG for each domain in the image understanding module.
+This knowledge can be combined with KG to provide facts in each application service.

-Each of the features of the image recognition engine described above is under constant research and development.
-The status of the art (SOTA) so far is shown in the following table.
+Each of the image recognition engines features described above is under constant research and development.
+The status of the art (SOTA) is shown in the following table.